It’s not all bad news all the time folks.

 Having spent over six years preparing the site, it’s perfectly suited to each of the species relocating there.

 Opening to the public this Friday, it’s the first project of its kind to introduce bears back to Ireland.

 The mammals, which roamed the country when our hunter-gatherer ancestors arrived, became extinct in Ireland during the Bronze Age.

-Described as “a truly unique attraction for the Wild Atlantic Way”, it’s sure to be a big hit with locals and foreigners alike.
+Described as “a truly unique attraction for the Wild Atlantic Way”, the brown bears are sure to be a big hit with locals and foreigners alike.